angelB612/little-prince-rag/README.md

 export GEMINI_API_KEY=your-key-here   # or put it in .streamlit/secrets.toml
 ```

-> If you have multiple Pythons installed (Homebrew, conda, system, etc.), use the venv above rather than a bare `pip install` — otherwise `pip` and the interpreter that actually runs the app can silently point to different environments.
+Got more than one Python on your machine?
+Stick to the venv above.
+A bare `pip install` can land in a different interpreter than the one running the app.

 ## Usage